Linda Garrett, Executive Director | email@example.com

 Dave joined Tug Hill Tomorrow Land Trust in June of 2017 as the Conservation Coordinator.
 His primary responsibilities are maintaining landowner and easement records, annual monitoring of easements, and creating baseline documentation for new easement acquisitions.
 Prior to joining THTLT, Dave worked as a Natural Resource Technician on a ranch in Colorado assisting with their forestry program and wetland restoration.
 He has also spent time in the Prairie Pothole Region helping to work on a research project looking at avian abundance and richness on restored shallow lakes in Iowa.
 Dave attended SUNY – College of Environmental Science and Forestry where he received a B.S. in Natural Resource Management.
 He also has an A.A.S. in Forest Technology from the SUNY ESF Ranger School.
 One of his favorite protected places is the Montezuma National Wildlife Refuge.
 While at the refuge he enjoys bird watching.
 In his spare time, Dave likes to go out and fish and is an avid waterfowl hunter.
 He also enjoys wood working and hiking.

 Lianna Lee, Communications & Community Programs Manager| firstname.lastname@example.org

-Lianna joined Tug Hill Tomorrow Land Trust in February of 2016 as the Communications and Community Programs Manager.
+Lianna joined Tug Hill Tomorrow Land Trust at the beginning of 2016 as the Communications and Community Programs Manager.
 Originally from the Lakes Region of New Hampshire, spending time outside in the beautiful lakes and forests sparked her interest in land conservation.

 She holds a B.A. in Environmental Studies from Mount Holyoke College, and has held various outreach and communications roles at accredited land trusts across New England.
 Prior to joining THTLT, she was the Outreach and Membership Coordinator with the Ammonoosuc Conservation Trust in Franconia, NH.